1Tolv2/sb-next-portfolio/README.md

 ## About The Project

 This portfolio consists of a main landing page and article and project sub pages.
-It renders all the content from the headless CMS Storyblok and has a swedish and english version.
+It renders all the content from the headless CMS Storyblok.

 <div align="center">
 <img src="./public/demo.png" alt="Application screenshot" style="width: 100%;max-width: 1000px;"/>